 With all the information on the internet about scoliosis treatment alternatives, it’s no wonder it gets confusing!
 That’s exactly why we wrote this guide with helpful questions to consider during your search.

-Many adult patients also experience similar frustrations and seek out scoliosis treatment alternatives when conventional medical doctors offer only a few acceptable options.
-When the patient is a growing child or adolescent, there is greater urgency due to the limited window of opportunity to take steps to positively impact scoliosis.
+Many adult patients also experience similar frustrations and seek out scoliosis treatment alternatives when conventional medical doctors offer only a few options, some of which are not congruent with your way of thinking.
+When the patient is a growing child or adolescent, there is greater urgency due to the limited window of opportunity to take steps to positively impact scoliosis or at least prevent progression.
 Doing nothing rarely resolves or improves scoliosis.
 However, taking the right conservative steps can improve life with scoliosis.

-As parents of children with scoliosis who started by following the traditional medical path and learned the hard way, we found a way to take some control over scoliosis.
-Since then, we’ve spent nearly two decades educating others about viable scoliosis treatment alternatives.
-Our purpose is and always has been to provide others with the benefits of our insights.
-To that end, we’ve created a list of questions/considerations to help you formulate the best plan.
-Since we have a lot to say on this topic you may want to skip the next few paragraphs and scroll down to Scoliosis treatment alternatives – what to consider.
+As parents of children with scoliosis who started by following the traditional medical path but learned the hard way that not taking the right steps from the beginning can be costly (in terms of lost time and progression), we finally discovered what we now consider the best way to take some control over scoliosis.
+Since then, we’ve spent more than two decades educating others about viable scoliosis treatment alternatives.
+Our purpose is and always has been to provide others with the insights we’ve gained both personally and professionally.
+To that end, we’ve created a list of questions/considerations to help you formulate the best plan for you, and your family.
+We have a lot to say on this topic, so you may want to skip the next few paragraphs and scroll down to Scoliosis treatment alternatives – what to consider.
 Or continue reading and we promise to get to the meat of the topic.

-When undertaken in a timely manner, the right non-surgical approach can be very effective for adolescent idiopathic scoliosis (AIS).
-Treatment goals are curve-stabilization with the potential for some degree of scoliosis correction and postural improvement.
-If scoliosis turns out to be of some other origin – for example, a Chiari malformation, tethered spinal cord, or connective tissue disorder – then reducing scoliosis is unlikely and the goal is stabilization.
+When undertaken promptly, the right non-surgical approach can be very effective for adolescent idiopathic scoliosis (AIS).
+Treatment goals are, at minimum, curve stabilization with the potential for some degree of scoliosis correction and postural improvement.
+When scoliosis turns out to be of some other origin – for example, a Chiari malformation, tethered spinal cord, or connective tissue disorder – then reducing scoliosis is unlikely and the goal is stabilization.

-We’ve found curve-pattern scoliosis exercise rehabilitation to be the best approach – above all other methods and strongly favor the Schroth Best Practice methods.
-Schroth Therapy has the longest history among non-surgical scoliosis exercise methods and the Schroth method – especially Schroth Best Practice – has a growing body of evidence in support of its protocols.
-Awareness of Schroth has spread rapidly in the US.
-However, feedback from patients has made it clear that it’s becoming tricky for patients to discern who they should trust for treatment.
+We’ve found curve-pattern scoliosis exercise rehabilitation to be the best approach– above all other methods.
+Schroth Therapy has the longest history among non-surgical scoliosis exercise methods and the Schroth method and variants have a growing body of evidence in support of its protocols.
+We introduced our program for patients back in 2007 and awareness of Schroth has spread rapidly in the US.
+However, feedback from patients we’ve seen has made it clear that it’s becoming tricky for patients to discern who they should trust for treatment.

-With that said, other types of practitioners also claim to offer help for scoliosis.
-We commend them for their efforts to try and help patients outside the limits of mainstream medicine, however, we do not endorse other methodologies.
-The reasons are two-fold, most scoliosis treatment alternatives lack long-term evidence and because of our clinical experiences with patients who have tried other methods and experienced progression.
+There are also a variety of other modalities and practitioners claiming to offer help for patients with scoliosis.
+However, most of these treatment alternatives lack long-term evidence.
+Clinically, we’ve seen patients who have tried other methods and unfortunately experienced progression.
 Despite that, many of those patients have gone on to achieve some degree of improvement using our protocols.
-(The likelihood of success diminishes as skeletal maturity approaches.
+(The likelihood of success (in terms of improving scoliosis) diminishes as skeletal maturity approaches.
 It’s why our mantra is Scoliosis 3DC®: Not wait and see!).
 For adolescents especially, making the wrong treatment choice may result in lost time or potential progression.

-There are some practitioners who recommend ONLY spinal manipulation for scoliosis treatment alternatives.
+Some practitioners recommend ONLY spinal manipulation as a scoliosis treatment alternative.
 Unfortunately, to date, there is no evidence available in support of manual therapy alone for AIS.
 That said, we are advocates of spinal mobilization as a worthwhile adjunct to an evidence-based exercise rehabilitation program for scoliosis.

-The Clear method – a passive therapy practice administered via mechanical traction in conjunction with other practices administered by a small segment of chiropractors – is also not recommended.
+The Clear method – a passive therapy practice administered via mechanical traction in conjunction with other practices administered by a growing segment of chiropractors – is also not recommended.

 Other practitioners of varying types (bodywork, exercise-based and some yoga instructors) also claim to provide benefits for patients with scoliosis.
 Certain bodywork methods are acceptable adjuncts to Schroth treatment and, like manipulation, can help with mobility and pain.
-If you decide to go this route look for evidence and a sufficient practitioner track record of success.
+If you decide to go this route, look for evidence and a sufficient practitioner track record of success.
 Yoga geared toward patients with scoliosis is not the best choice due to the unusual configuration of each scoliotic body.
-It’s an unpopular stance to take, and a complicated topic, but to help you understand why this is our position read our posts entitled, Yoga and Scoliosis and Yoga for Scoliosis.
+It’s an unpopular stance to take on our part and a complicated topic, but to help you understand why this is our position read our posts entitled, Yoga and Scoliosis and Yoga for Scoliosis.

 When choosing scoliosis treatment alternatives, use caution and skepticism.
-Following the wrong advice or choosing a practitioner/program based on promises or proximity may be costly.
+Following the wrong advice or choosing a practitioner/program based on promises or proximity may be a costly error (in terms of time lost).
 Our list of considerations for scoliosis treatment alternatives is based on our clinical experiences and the vast experiences of families that we’ve guided and instructed.
 Many of those families had pursued some or all of the scoliosis treatment alternatives mentioned above but were compelled to continue seeking help.

 Scoliosis treatment alternatives – what to consider: